Welcome to NICE Community School District Food Service Department.

 The kitchen staff at Westwood High School and Aspen Ridge School work hard to provide meals that the students will enjoy and that meet the nutrition guidelines of the USDA as well as the Department of Education.

-For the 2022-23 school year, meal pricing will return to paid, reduced, or free depending on eligibility.
-You MUST fill out and sign the Free and Reduced-Price Meal Application and return to the school as soon as possible.
-This information is used to determine eligibility for free or reduced price meals and is also critical in determining the amount of money that our district receives from a variety of State and Federal supplemental programs like Title I A, At-Risk (31a), Title II A, E-Rate, etc. The lunch prices are $3.25/paid, $0.40/reduced or $0/free for families who qualify.
+For the 2023-2024 school year, we are joining the Michigan School Meals Program.
+All students can get one breakfast and one lunch free of charge each day at school.
+Although no application is required to receive this free meal benefit, filling out the Application for Educational Benefits is still important!
+We still need you to fill out and sign the Free and Reduced-Price Meal Application and return to the school as soon as possible.
+This information is used to determine eligibility for free or reduced price meals and is also critical in determining the amount of money that our district receives from a variety of State and Federal supplemental programs like Title I A, At-Risk (31a), Title II A, E-Rate, etc.

 Applications are available in the Principal’s office or can be printed from the district website and may be completed and turned in at any time during the school year.